stephanesan/api-notebook/prototype/README.md

 ### Definitions
 - **Cell**: A block of either code or text.
   - Code cells have one or more statements.
-  - A Result cell always follows a code cell, and contains the result of the last statement invocation in the code cell.
+  - A code cell consists of statements and a result.
+The result pertains to the last statement invocation of the code cell.
   - Text cells use Markdown for formatting.
 - **Object inspector**: A webkit developer tools-like object inspector for navigating statement result objects.
 Appears in a result cell.
+- **Cell Label**: The number next to a cell.
+  - Used to refer to the result via `result[label]`.
+  - Should be editable (result global should be a hash).
 - **Current cell**: The cell that currently has focus.
   - A focused cell becomes editable.
   - An edited code cell's statements are executed upon de-focus by any means.